-- Excellent Savings Account Rates — As we’ve discussed, the Premier High Yield Savings account offers a superb 1.35% APY on balances below $100,000.
-This is over 22x the national average and 135x better than rates at some of CIT Bank’s more well known national competitors.
+- Top Tier Savings Connect Rates — As we’ve discussed, the Savings Connect account offers an excellent top tier rate of up to 4.05% APY.
+This is well above the national average and considerably better than rates at some of CIT Bank’s more well-known national competitors.
 The offer is good even for small balances.
 Simply make deposits totaling just $200 a month to earn the rate.

-- Low Minimum Deposit Requirements — At CIT Bank, you can open a high yield savings account with as little as $100.
+- Low Minimum Deposit Requirements — At CIT Bank, you can open a money market or high yield savings account with as little as $100.

-- Flexible CD Options — Interest rates on the 13 and 18-month Term CDs are extremely competitive, plus CIT Bank offers a variety of flexible CD options.
-The No-Penalty CD and RampUp™ CD line may be worth a look.
+- Flexible CD Options — Interest rates on the 13 and 18-month Term CDs are extremely competitive, plus CIT Bank offers a very flexible No-Penalty CD that is definitely worth a look.

-- FDIC Insured — All deposits with CIT Bank are FDIC insured to the usual $250,000.
+- FDIC Insured — All eligible deposit accounts with CIT Bank are FDIC insured to the usual $250,000.